HELP! What do I do if I have an active infestation?

 Once the type of pest(s) have been identified, a treatment method can be determined that is appropriate for both the pest and the object(s).
 There are several ways to treat an active pest infestation and the most appropriate method will depend upon a variety of factors such as type of collection, size of infestation, institutional capabilities, and budget.
 The Solutions page has information on many treatment options.

-If you are unsure of the pest identification or the safest way to treat your object, contact a conservator, a relevant email list, or a specialist in museum pest management for assistance.
+If you are unsure of the pest identification or the safest way to treat your object, contact a conservator, a relevant email list, or a specialist in cultural heritage pest management for assistance.

 If a chemical treatment turns out to be the best option for your object and pest, be aware that almost all chemical and fumigant options require training and licensing.
 It is important to work with knowledgeable and experienced Pest Management Professionals (PMPs) to ensure that all legal and health and safety regulations are followed.
 The Prevention – Pest Management Professionals page contains useful information on establishing a constructive working relationship with a local PMP.